 - Combine all ingredients in a small mixing bowl with a pastry blender or fork..
 When it is well mixed, work the mixture between your hands until it begins to hold together.
 Crumble it up and sprinkle it over the top of cake batter.

-- Bake at 350 degrees for 40 to 45 minutes.
+- Bake for 40 to 45 minutes.
 Remove from oven when center appears to be set and crumb topping is golden brown.
 Allow to cool for about 15 minutes before slicing and serving.